AM311/Cybersecurity_Report/home.md

 ### Goal

-The main goal of this laboratory is to **gain access to the credentials of a domain administrator account**.
+The main goal of this laboratory is to **gain access to the credentials of a `DomainAdmins` account**.

 ### Threat Model

 It is assumed that the attacker:

- - is "located" inside the network and owns the credentials of a domain user account (with low privileges);
+ - is "inside" the network and owns the credentials of a `DomainUser` account;
  - can contact servers, also from a personal device which is not part of the domain;

 ## Setting up the Virtual Environment

 ### Installing the Virtual Machines

-This activity requires the set-up of a virtual environment, in which the following machines need to be installed:
+This activity requires the set-up of a virtual environment running the following machines:
  - **2** VMs running **Windows Server 2012**;
  - **1** VM running **Windows 7**;
  - **1** VM running **Kali Linux**;

 Any virtualization software is good: this activity has been built using **Oracle VirtualBox**, so it is necessary to use it if you want to use the provided VMs images.

 OS versions are not mandatory, but all the features that will be used must be available.

 It is clearly required that all these machines can communicate between each-other, so the virtualizator must be set up for allowing this.